 Terrence Sejnowski

 Terrence J. Sejnowski is an American computational neuroscientist whose work helped connect neural-network research, statistical physics, brain science, and modern deep learning.
-He is best known in AI history for co-authoring the Boltzmann machine learning algorithm with David Ackley and Geoffrey Hinton, and for building institutions around neural computation.
+He is best known in AI history for co-authoring the Boltzmann machine learning algorithm with David Ackley and Geoffrey Hinton, for developing NETtalk with Charles Rosenberg, and for building institutions around neural computation.

 Overview